gparatore123/nightmare/modules/06-ROP/unit_07.md

 Note that at the return to system from the vulnerable program, the address of our input string should be at `$esp+0x4`.
 The `sub esp,0xc` instruction moves the stack such that `$esp+0x10` and that's set to `$eax` for the remainder of the functions.
-It just works out ... remember this alignment for latter when we do ROP.
+It just works out ... remember this alignment for later when we do ROP.